flxtrtwn/devious/README.md

 ## USAGE

--   For usage as private repository, use the `dev update` command instead of syncing the fork (it's not possible to fork privately).
+-   For usage as private repository, use the `dev update` command instead of syncing the fork, because it is not possible to fork privately due to git intrinsics.
+    This will detach your repository from its remote (the `devcontainer` repo) and remove the `devious` development artifacts to facilitate integration of upstream changes (`devious` changes more rapidly and in a more complex way than the rest and will be fetched from PyPI instead).
+-   You can still get updates from the `devcontainer` repo if you leave it configured as additional remote with name `upstream` and subsequently use `dev update`.
 -   (Optional) Configure devcontainer in .devcontainer/.env file (e.g. Python version).
 -   Create your application with (see "dev create -h")
 -   Register your application in tools/devious/src/devious/registered_targets.py (TODO: Possibly automate with user input.)